MoriyaShiine/gif-loader/README.md

 This mod uses [Open-Imaging](https://github.com/DhyanB/Open-Imaging) by [DyhanB](https://github.com/DhyanB).

+This mod is built for Minecraft 1.19.2, but may work with other versions.

 # Installing

 If you wish to use this in a mod, add Jitpack to your repositories: